Counseling first-generation students about college

 2. Extend the scope of your counsel.

 When working with these families, cover the basics of self-assessment, college and careers.
 First-generation students may never have been encouraged to assess their talents and weaknesses with a view toward higher education.
-They are also likely to have minimal knowledge of what education requirements are needed for certain professions.
+They are also likely to have had little exposure to the complex college planning process and have minimal knowledge of what education requirements are needed for certain professions.

 Help first-generation students understand how their interests and abilities can connect to a career and higher education options.